-Field 1 - Magnetic Particle Imaging (MPI)
+Field 1 – Magnetic Particle Imaging (MPI)

-Background and state of the art: Magnetic particle imaging (MPI) is a new quantitative imaging technique.
-Its inventor, Bernhard Gleich is a PhD student at the Institute of Medical Engineering.
-MPI is characterized by a number of advantages over traditional magnetic resonance imaging (MRI) for specific applications.
-Yet the underlying physical principles are very different.
+Background and State of the Art: Magnetic particle imaging (MPI) is a new quantitative imaging technique.
+Its inventor, Bernhard Gleich, is a PhD student at the Institute of Medical Engineering.
+The physical principles underlying MPI differ strongly from those of traditional magnetic resonance imaging (MRI) and MPI has a number of advantages overMRI for specific applications.
 In MPI, a field-free point is constructed by an appropriate spatial arrangement of magnetic coils.
-The key observation forming the basis of MPI is the following: superparamagnetic nanoparticles have a non-linear magnetization curve.
-This means, a saturation point can be reached.
+The key observation forming the basis of MPI is the following: superparamagnetic nanoparticles have a non-linear magnetization curve, implying that a saturation point can be reached.
 Beyond this point, increasing the field strength of an external field will only cause a very small increase in magnetization of the particle.
 Particles outside the field-free point are under a strong external field, have thus reached magnetic saturation and will not react to external excitation.
-Thus, the particles at the field-free point in the center of the coil arrangement can be subjected to isolated excitation.
-The reaction to this excitation can be measured externally.
-The field-free point can be moved over an anatomical field of view very rapidly by adapting currents in the external coils.
-MPI then allows for determining the spatial distribution of the nanoparticles in real-time.
+Thus, the particles at the field-free point in the center of the coil arrangement can be subjected to isolated excitation and the reaction to this excitation can be measured externally.
+By very rapidly moving the field-free point over an anatomical field of view by adapting currents in the external coils, MPI allows for determining the spatial distribution of the nanoparticles in real-time.